Order-Explicit Linearization of High-Dimensional $U$-Statistics: An Abstract Bound on Coverage Error

 where $\Delta_n(x)$ is defined in \eqref{eq: Delta def}.
 On the other hand, as $\hat{\theta}_\mathsf{h}(x)$ is constructed with a random half-sample $\mathsf{h}$ of the data $\mathbf{D}_{n}$, we have that

 where $U_\mathsf{h}(x)$ and $\Delta_\mathsf{h}(x)$ are constructed with the half-sample $\mathsf{h}$.

-The proof of \cref{thm: generic m estimation unstudentized}, Part (i), worked by giving a high probability bound for the first and third term in \eqref{eq: re R decomp} and showing that the the second term satisfies a central limit theorem.
+The proof of \cref{thm: generic m estimation unstudentized}, Part (i), worked by giving a high probability bound for the first and third term in \eqref{eq: re R decomp} and showing that the second term satisfies a central limit theorem.
 Here, as we are interested in giving a bound conditioned on the data $\mathbf{D}_n$, we show that the difference between the second terms in \eqref{eq: re R decomp} and \eqref{eq: R* decomp boot} satisfies a central limit theorem on the event that the first and third terms in \eqref{eq: re R decomp} and \eqref{eq: R* decomp boot} satisfy a specified bound, which we show holds with high probability.
-In particular, let $\mathcal{F}_n(t)$ and $\mathcal{F}_\mathsf{h}(t)$ denote the events that
+To this end, let $\hat{W}_\mathsf{h}(\bm{x}^{(d)})$ is defined analogously to $\hat{W}_n(\bm{x}^{(d)})$ and let $\mathcal{F}_n(t)$ and $\mathcal{F}_\mathsf{h}(t)$ denote the events that

 respectively.
 Similarly, let $\mathcal{H}_n(t)$ and $\mathcal{H}_\mathsf{h}(t)$ denote the events that